Cut the salt, save your heart

 • Baked goods that contain baking soda or baking powder

-• Don't pay attention to the percentage of daily values.
-These numbers don't reflect your needs.
+• Ignoring the percentage of daily values.
+(These numbers don't reflect your needs.)

-• Knowing that one cup (8 ounces) of milk is 150 mg of sodium, be aware that foods made from milk, such as cheese, may be high in sodium.
+• Knowing that one cup (8 ounces) of milk is 100 milligrams of sodium.
+(Foods made from milk, such as cheese, may be high in sodium.)